minidm-org/minidm/README.md

 4. Start the server:
    npm start

-   The dashboard will be available at http://[your server]:6112/
+   The dashboard will be available at http://your_server:6112/

+   Default login is: admin / password123%

 ---